“Shout for joy to God our defender; sing praise to the God of Jacob!” (Psalm 81:1)

 - Provide high quality teaching of singing so children can create and be composers of music.

-- Perform, listen to, review, and evaluate music
+- Provide opportunities to perform, listen to, review, and evaluate music.

-Our choir meet once a week to rehearse and has extremely committed members.
-They love to showcase their talents.
+- Our choir meets once a week during lunch to rehearse and has extremely committed members.

-Most of our children achieve age related expectations in music at the end of their cohort year.
-Evidence for this is gathered through pupil voice, observations, performances to parents and school family and ongoing formative self/peer/ teacher assessment.
-At the end of each academic school year, children are assessed against age related expectations and this is recorded in a learning log.
-Evidence is also recorded throughout the year on iPads.
-This is then reported to parents and governors.
+- At the end of each academic school year children are assessed against age related expectations and this is recorded in a learning log.
+This is then reported to parents.

-The Year 1 and Year 2 teachers also have CPD as they take part in the lessons provided by Wigan Wide Opportunities on a weekly basis.
+- Upskilled teachers through good quality CPD as they take part in the lessons provided by Wigan Wide Opportunities.

-We have a significant number of children who have private music lessons.
-These range from guitar, violin, recorder and even drums!
+- We have a significant number of children who are having private lessons to be taught how to play an instrument ranging from guitar, violin, recorder to drums!